-McKinney Hall, built in 1870, houses administrative and faculty offices as well as classrooms.
+McKinney Hall, built in 1870, houses Hub administrative offices, as well as classrooms.

-Bennett Davis Hall, formerly the carriage house of the estate, now houses the Offices of the Registrar, Student Accounts, Financial Aid Office, Office of Human Resources, and Office of Business Affairs.
+Bennett Davis Hall, formerly the carriage house of the estate, now houses the Pitt-Titusville Offices of Admissions, Financial Aid, Student Services, Office of Human Resources, and Office of Business Affairs.

 The Haskell Memorial Library building is also on land originally part of the McKinney Estate.
-This building houses the Pitt-Titusville Computer Center, classrooms, faculty offices, the Physical Therapist Assistant and Nursing Programs' facilities and the Haskell Library that houses the campus collection of books and periodicals.
+This building houses classrooms, faculty offices and the Haskell Library that houses the campus collection of books and periodicals.
 Currently, Haskell Library holds nearly 44,000 volumes and subscribes to more than 200 periodicals, from professional journals to magazines of general interest.
 CD-ROM databases and workstations have been added to complement traditional library information resources.
 The library also offers microfilm reading and copying equipment.
 These represent only a small portion of the resources available to Pitt-Titusville students.
 Haskell Library is linked to the 27 libraries in the Pitt system through PITTCAT Plus, an online computer catalog that allows easy access to the University's collection of more than 6,700,000 volumes (including microforms) and over 25,000 subscriptions.
 Pitt-Titusville students can also access numerous computerized databases and, through interlibrary loan networks, can gather data from major research libraries in the United States and abroad.